ray-project/ray/doc/source/actors.rst

   .. group-tab:: Java

     Terminating an actor automatically when the initial actor handle goes out of scope hasn't been implemented in Java yet.

+  .. group-tab:: C++

+    Terminating an actor automatically when the initial actor handle goes out of scope hasn't been implemented in C++ yet.

 Manual termination within the actor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^